namoray/vision/docs/validating.md

 **Recommend values:**
 - Balance: Depends on how much you want to sell!
 Each credit is an image (so a balance of 1000 will allow 1000 images to be generated)
-- Rate limit: I would recommend a rate limit of ~20/minute for casual users trying out the API, and around ~120/minute for production users
+- Rate limit: I would recommend a rate limit of ~5/minute for casual users trying out the API, and around ~60/minute for production users
-- Name: Just for you to remember who you want to use that key :)
+- Name: Just for you to remember who is using that key :)

 Now you can do:
 ```bash
 vision list-keys
 ```
 To see the API key.
-Give / sell this access to whoever you want to have access to your API server to query the network organically - these will be scored too!
+Give / sell this access to whoever you want to have access to your API server to query the network organically - these requests will be scored too, miners must still behave!!

 ## Allowing people to access your server
 For them to use your server, you will need to communicate:

 - Your server address (IP_ADDRESS:PORT)
+- Their API key
-- Use /redoc or /docs for automatic documentation on how to use it!
+- Use server_address/redoc or server_address/docs for automatic documentation on how to use it!